dlilien/pybb/README.md

 #### Python(3) via anaconda

 Please try to install python, numpy, scipy, and matplotlib before coming.
 There is a good chance you already have python, but I recommend getting a clean, upgradable install via anaconda (which will include the other packages).
-Anaconda will include everything you need for all the demos I’ll run/everything posted [here](https://www.anaconda.com/download/).
+Anaconda will include everything you need for all the demos I’ll run/everything I've posted.
+[Get Anaconda](https://www.anaconda.com/download/).

 #### git